Weekly Savings Plan Hacks: How To Save Using The 52-Week Savings Challenge

 It’s probably no surprise that Americans struggle with saving for their future.
 Prioritizing their weekly savings plan seems to be a bit of a struggle for the majority of our country’s citizens.
-Here are three pretty staggering statistics that illustrate how bad we are as a country at squirreling away money for a rainy day.
+Here are three pretty staggering statistics about our country’s ability to save.

 - 40% of Americans couldn’t afford a $400 unexpected expense without selling something or borrowing money, according to a recent Federal Reserve report.